MrT2008/Ecommercial_Platform/README.md

 # Ecommercial_Platform
 Project For Software Engineering

-# e_commerce_platform Server Documentation

 ## Overview
 This project is an e-commerce platform that consists of a server and a client application.
 The server is built using Node.js and handles API requests, database interactions, and business logic.
+The client is built using React and Vite.

 ## Prerequisites
 - Node.js (version 14 or higher)